datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 items of Company income, gain, loss or deduction pursuant to Article VII.

-"Gross Asset Value" means, with respect to any asset, such asset’s adjusted basis for federal income tax purposes, except as follows:
+"Gross Asset Value" means, with respect to any asset, such asset's adjusted basis for federal income tax purposes, except as follows:

 ​(i) the initial Gross Asset Value of any asset contributed by a Member